-However, as Kenneth Cornell, DPM, a podiatrist at Austin Regional Clinic, shared that it’s important for women to have good quality shoes — not just for maximum comfort but also to prevent future injuries, especially when walking for longer periods of time.
+However, according to Dr. Kenneth Cornell, a podiatrist at Austin Regional Clinic in Texas, it’s important for women to have good quality shoes — not just for maximum comfort but also to prevent injuries, especially when walking for longer periods.

 “Women tend to wear a wide variety of shoe types that are often not very supportive.
-High- or medium-height heels, many flats like ballet slippers, flip-flops with thin soles, pointy shoes, and very flexible shoes can lead to foot, leg, and back pain,” Dr. Cornell explained.
+High or medium-height heels, many flats like ballet slippers, flip-flops with thin soles, pointy shoes, and very flexible shoes can lead to foot, leg, and back pain,” Cornell explained.

 Curious about what to look for in a walking shoe?
-We asked Dr. Cornell and Derek Anders, DPM, a podiatrist at the Permanente Medical Group in Antioch, California, their top tips for choosing the right pair.
+We asked Cornell and Dr. Derek Anders, a podiatrist at Kaiser Permanente Medical Center in Walnut Creek, California, for tips on choosing the right pair.

 Go shopping at the end of the day

-When it comes to shopping for walking shoes, Dr. Anders recommended trying on shoes at the end of the day, as feet tend to be their biggest or may be swollen at that time.
+When it comes to shopping for walking shoes, Anders recommends trying on shoes at the end of the day when the feet tend to be at their biggest or may be swollen.

 Pay more attention to the fit than the listed size

-He also recommends trying on different brands, as sizing will also differ between brands and lines of shoes.
+Always try on different brands.
+Sizing can differ among brands and lines of shoes.

 Consider your intended use and foot and ankle structure

-According to Dr. Cornell, the best choice for a walking shoe will vary by individual.
+According to Cornell, the best choice for a walking shoe varies for each person.

-“Some may need extra cushioning because they walk long distances, and others might need motion control because they overpronate,” he explains.
+“Some may need extra cushioning because they walk long distances, and others might need motion control because they overpronate,” he explained.
 “Universally, shoes should be flexible and properly fitted.”

-If you’re unsure about how to identify a good fit, Dr. Cornell recommends visiting a local athletic or running store, as their employees are likely to understand foot sizing and can make sure you leave with the right shoe for your foot.
+If you’re unsure how to identify a good fit, Cornell recommends visiting a local athletic or running store.
+The employees are likely to understand foot sizing and can make sure you leave with the right shoe for your foot.

 Ask a professional about orthotics